 Pour into a stemmed serving glass (preferably one that’s been resting in the freezer).
 A martini glass is fine for this, but I prefer a coupe glass because there’s less likelihood of spilling — martini glasses are notorious for inadvertent drips and splatters (either on your person or an unsuspecting friend) and what’s the point of making a sophisticated drink if you’re wearing it down your front?
 Am-I-Right?

 The result is a creamy, sweet (but not too sweet) cocktail that will bring you back for a second sip — immediately after the first — because the first was just THAT GOOD.
-I should warn though that you shouldn’t be fooled by how easily it goes down, there’s still 2.5 ounces of liquor in each drink.
+I should warn though that you shouldn’t be fooled by how easily these espresso cocktails go down, there’s still 2.5 ounces of liquor in each drink.
 So, please enjoy responsibly… and get an Uber.

 Coffee Buzz Martini